Securing £250,00 Funding for Dentist Tax Bill

 The practice would require some refurbishment, and some of the equipment was past its best, but the dentist was certain that he could turn the business around.
 The area served by the surgery was affluent, and there was plenty of scope for private practice as well as a list of NHS patients.

-He arranged to acquire some key equipment, including a new £12,000 chair, with Asset Finance as the first step to turning the business around.
+He arranged to acquire some key equipment, including a new £12,000 chair, with dental equipment finance as the first step to turning the business around.